linode/manager/docs/development-guide/02-component-structure.md

 #### Types and Interfaces

-- To specify component props, define an interface called `Props` and pass it to the component as a type argument
+- To specify component props, define an interface with the name of the component `SayHelloProps` and pass it to the component as a type argument.
+This is to provide clarity if ever we need to export this type into another component.
-  - e.g. `const SayHello: React.FC<Props> // ...`
+  - e.g. `const SayHello = (props: SayHelloProps)`

 #### Function Component Definition